Dataset from Chihara and Hesterberg's book (Second Edition)

 [1] 23.45093

-We have the CT and the quite verbose test results, which we will examine shortly.
+We have the Chi-Square Test and the quite verbose test results, which we will examine shortly.

 # Determine the Chi-Square critical value